kennyfraser/wp-sync-test/_pages/configure-and-install-dcos.md

     **Important:** Contact your sales representative or <sales@mesosphere.io> to obtain the DCOS setup file.

-2. From your root directory, run the DCOS installer shell script on your bootstrapping master nodes to generate a customized DCOS build.
+2. From your root directory, run the DCOS installer shell script on your bootstrap node to generate a customized DCOS build.
 The setup script extracts a Docker container that uses the generic DCOS install files to create customized DCOS build files for your cluster.
 The build files are output to `./genconf/serve/`.

         $ sudo bash dcos_generate_config.sh --genconf
         Extracking docker container from this script